elliot9802/elliot9802/README.md

 - 📖 Enhancing skills in the .NET Ecosystem (Core, Framework, ASP.NET, MVC, Razor, Web API, Blazor)
 - 📁 Elevating my portfolio with diverse projects
 - 🚀 Constantly seeking innovative approaches to improve user experiences

-#### Internship Highlights
-- 🔍 Started with a challenge to find the best PDF generation library, leading me to choose Syncfusion for its efficiency.
-- 🛠️ Ventured into creating PDFs from the ground up, enhancing the process's speed and customization.
-- ✨ I believe in self-initiative and striving to exceed what's expected, pushing the envelope for better solutions.

 ## Tech Stack
 <p align="center">